Spring Pea and Prosciutto Risotto

 When we moved to Paris as newlyweds in 1999, I could barely boil an egg.
 I received a French Cordon Bleu “Quick Classics” cookbook as a housewarming gift from my Parisian neighbor.
 Looking back, Madame Bruousell’s gift was the harbinger for my passion for cooking!
 Spring pea and prosciutto risotto was the dish I prepared for my first dinner party in Paris.
 I can remember being so nervous about speaking French, picking out the wine, the cheese, and making the risotto!
 Those were sweet days!
 Risotto is a recipe that requires a glass of wine, good music and patience!
 Serve with a simple green salad and baguette!
 Happy Spring!
 Bon Appétit!

-- 1 lg onion, chopped
+- 1 cup onion, diced

 - 1 bay leaf

 - 1 tsp cumin

-- 1 tsp Dried Basil
+- 1 tsp turmeric